If I Forward an Email Can the Sender See it? [UPDATED]

 Email forwarding is a feature that allows you to redirect emails you receive to another email address.

-So you may have hastily forwarded an email, and then suddenly realized that you didn’t want the original sender to know about it.
+So you may have hastily forwarded an email, and then suddenly realized you didn’t want the original sender to know about it.
 In this case, is there any way the sender could know that you forwarded this email to somebody else?

 The short answer is no, but there are a few situations where the original sender may be able to discover your sneaky actions — let’s find out what they are.